Shasthojoy/howi/README.md

 # howi-lib

-Go Library Collection of extended Go standard libraries, replacments, helpers and additional packages
+Go Library collection of extended Go standard libraries, replacements, helpers and additional packages which have no external dependencies. (follows HOWI API from it's other language bindings)